elizabethvenner/CV/README.md

 I'm a full stack junior developer, soon to be graduating from Makers Academy, one of the world's best coding bootcamps.
 Enthusiastic, perseverant and multi-lingual, I bring with me a wealth of transferable skills garnered from over 9 years working in administrative and customer-facing roles in the UK and abroad, as well as the creativity and disclipline of a professional actor and Classical musician.

 As a quick and self-directed learner, I approach unfamiliar technologies with confidence and appreciate critical feedback as a means of self-improvement.
-An avid pair programmer trained in Agile methodology and TDD, I have an adaptive style of working and build robust, clean code.
+An avid pair programmer trained in Agile methodology and TDD, I am an adaptive worker and build robust, clean code.

 I'm looking for a junior developer role in a company who will give me the opportunity to develop my skills in a supportive environment while working within a friendly and committed team.